PeterTheOne/fh-game-jam-2011-dovahkiin/README.txt

 	compatible with revision r221
 2. add to build path:
-	add at least: Cogaen Core, Cogaen Java2D and Cogaen Sound in eclipse: inport Projects and add Projects to build path.
+	add at least: Cogaen Core, Cogaen Java2D and Cogaen Sound in eclipse: import Projects and add Projects to build path.
 3. have fun!

 Controls: